herol3oy/angular-keycloak/README.md

 - Run the Keycloak serve
   - Navigate to app dir `cd angular-keycloak`
-  - Build and run the container `docker-compose up --build`
+  - Build and run the container `docker-compose up`

 - Create a new user to be associated with thefront end app